 Skills and Experience

-With 10 million more expected to freelance, you can anticipate the competition for gigs to be more intense and diverse.
+The competition for gigs is only going to get more intense and diverse.
 Your skills and experience will work to your advantage, so invest in professional growth and development.
 Take a few online classes, read up on advancements in your field of expertise, and attend seminars.
 Do whatever you have to do to constantly improve.
 You can do all this while simultaneously looking for jobs, too!
 That’s the beauty of living in the digital age.

-Although freelance gigs are a variety, they may not match your existing skills, and this could hinder you from getting projects right away.
-So be open to trying new jobs because they may be something you enjoy doing and build a career on.
+Additionally, although freelance gigs are a variety, they may not match your existing skills, and this could hinder you from getting projects right away.
+So, be open to trying new jobs because they may be something you enjoy doing and build a career on.

 Membership on Freelance Platforms